chrisfield/redux-formkit/README.md

 - Stores redux values as semantic types, eg number fields will store numbers
 - Format values, eg to put commas in numbers
 - Sets cursor focus at start and after sumbit validation
+- Works with NextJS.
+Values quickly entered into SSR fields are used when the client JS loads.